Skip to content

 print(f"P95: {mc.p95} ← contractual deadline buffer")

-See 02-monte-carlo.ipynb for a full walkthrough with matplotlib visualisation.
+See 02-monte-carlo.ipynb for a full walkthrough with matplotlib visualization.

 from trueppm_scheduler import CyclicDependencyError